 Application and Admission Procedures

 Applicants must hold the DMD/DDS degree or the equivalent.
 To apply to the Graduate Periodontics Program, you must complete an application via the Postdoctoral Application Service (PASS) through the American Dental Association, which allows you to apply to more than one program at a time.

 The Graduate Periodontics application must be submitted by September 15 for admission the following July 1.

 - Official transcripts of all previous college and dental school grades.

 - Official report of National Board Scores.

-- from three persons who are well acquainted with your professional work.
+- 3 official recommendations from persons who are well acquainted with your professional work.
 One reference should be from an administrative officer (dean) of the dental school from which you graduated and MUST include your class rank and grade-point average.
 At least one reference should be from a periodontist.

 - Photograph.
 A recent color or black and white photograph of yourself (optional).

 - Application Fee.A twenty-five dollar ($25.00) non-refundable fee.
 Make the check or money order payable to the Department of Oral Health and Rehabilitation, University of Louisville.